Veteran worker in an Iron Bound Safety jacket overlooking a steel fabrication shop

 Transparent supply

-A tier-one partner list you can see.
-Annual SMETA audits.
-UFLPA-compliant fibers, conflict-free metal trim, FDA-registered formulations, and a repair / replenish program that keeps gear out of landfills.
+A tier-one partner list you can actually see.
+Conflict-free metal trim and a repair/replenish program that keeps gear out of the landfill instead of in the next dumpster.

 Iron Bound Safety design materials and components on a workbench